WHAT IS THE CES?

 The University has a standardised and systematised approach to the collection and reporting of course level student feedback.

-Both versions have provision for up to eight additional questions to be selected from a question bank by course coordinators to gather information of interest to specific courses (see below for more information).
+Both versions have provision for up to eight additional questions to be selected from a question bank by course coordinators to gather information of interest to specific courses.

 Two qualitative questions are asked allowing for written comment by respondents:

 - “What are the best aspects of this course?”

 - “What aspects of this course are in most need of improvement?”

 Lastly, students are asked how many hours they spent studying for the course outside class in the past week.